namantam1/x86-assembly/README.md

 ### Read/Write from/to a file using the file descriptor

-- read and write is a system call 3 and 4 respectively.
+- read and write is a system call with values 3 and 4 respectively.
 - fd should be stored in %ebx.
 - The address of a buffer for the data that is read stored in %ecx.
 - The size of the buffer should be stored in %edx. `.bss.read` will return either number of bytes read or the error code.
 In the case of write, %eax will contain the number of bytes written or an error code.